Universal Time-Series Representation Learning: A Survey: Preliminaries

 \subsection{Definitions}

-\begin{definition}[Time Series] A time series $\mathbf{X}$ is an chronologically ordered sequence of $V$-variate data points recorded at specific time intervals. $\mathbf{X} = (\mathbf{x}_1, \dots, \mathbf{x}_t, \mathbf{x}_T)$, where $\mathbf{x}_t \in \mathbb{R}^V$ is the observed value at $t$-th time step, $V$ is the number of variables, and $T$ is the length of the time series.
+\begin{definition}[Time Series] A time series $\mathbf{X}$ is a chronologically ordered sequence of $V$-variate data points recorded at specific time intervals. $\mathbf{X} = (\mathbf{x}_1, \dots, \mathbf{x}_t, \mathbf{x}_T)$, where $\mathbf{x}_t \in \mathbb{R}^V$ is the observed value at $t$-th time step, $V$ is the number of variables (also known as channels), and $T$ is the length of the time series.
 When $V = 1$, it becomes the univariate time series; otherwise, it is multivariate time series.
 Audio and video data can be considered special cases of time series with more dimensions.
 The time intervals are typically equally spaced, and the values can represent any measurable quantity, such as temperature, sales figures, or any phenomenon that changes over time. \end{definition}

 \begin{definition}[Irregularly-Sampled Time Series] An irregularly-sampled time series\,(ISTS) is a time series where the intervals between observations are \textbf{\emph{not}} consistent or regularly spaced.
 Thus, the time intervals between $(\mathbf{x}_1, \mathbf{x}_2)$ and $(\mathbf{x}_2, \mathbf{x}_3)$ is unequal, as illustrated in Fig.~\ref{figure:compare_irregular}.
 It is often encountered in situations where data is collected opportunistically or when events occur irregularly and sporadically, e.g., sensor malfunctions, leading to varying time gaps between observations. \end{definition}